 I’ve worked at giant companies where everything was so hierarchical and top-down that if the employees wanted to get anything cross-functional done, they basically had to bribe co-workers from other departments with favors or after-work drinks.
 I have also worked at a tiny start-up where everyone worked on everything, all ideas were considered, and we moved extremely fast.
-I knew we used tools like Trello and Asana and Google Docs, but I discovered after the fact that I didn’t have the vocabulary to talk about why we did it that way.
-When people threw terms around like Waterfall or Agile, I Googled them, but until I read this book, I never really understood the history or meaning behind these words.
+I knew we used tools like Trello and Asana and Google Docs, but I found that I had trouble explaining why we did it that way.
+When people threw terms around like Waterfall or Agile, I Googled them, but until I read this book, I never really understood the history behind these vastly different methodologies.
 When I mentioned this gap in my understanding, a friend suggested I check out the Agile Manifesto, the Scrum Guide, and read Lean UX, and I’m really glad I did.

 One of the hardest things about stepping up from my back-office analyst roles to client-facing executive roles was learning to sell.
 My method of selling was to learn everything I could about a problem, then walk into a conference room and drop a knowledge bomb on my prospective client.
 I’d deliver a fully-fleshed out analysis of what they were doing well, what they were doing wrong, and a plan to fix it, then shake hands and walk away.
 I think this approach terrified my co-workers, who were afraid I’d offend the client.
 We were all a little surprised to discover that my approach worked about 75% of the time.
 But why?